F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/README.md

 Clustering is only done within a Launch Configuration ID basis, so any changes that result in a new Launch Configuration ID require the following procedure.

+Note: Steps 1 and 2 are not necessary if you have already saved the backup as described <a href="#manual">above</a>.

-  1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive and store it in the S3 bucket created by the solution in folder called /backup:<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```
+  1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive.
+Use the following syntax to save the backup UCS file:<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```

+  2. Store the UCS file in the S3 bucket created by the solution in folder called **/backup**.

-  2. Update the Stack in AWS (click **CloudFormation > Action > Update Stack**).
+  3. Update the Stack in AWS (click **CloudFormation > Action > Update Stack**).

-  3. The first instance from the new Launch Config becomes the new cluster primary and looks for a UCS in that backup folder for the latest configuration.
+  4. The first instance from the new Launch Config becomes the new cluster primary and looks for a UCS in that backup folder for the latest configuration.
 NOTE: It selects the UCS with the latest timestamp.
 All subsequent instances from that launch config then sync the latest configuration from the cluster primary as usual.

 ---
 ### Removing the deployment